Category: Psychotherapy

 First and foremost, Lorrie is an educator.
 Over the course of her career, she has worked as a teacher and filled multiple roles associated with the profession.
 She has realigned her interests since retirement, but enjoys professional learning, designing, or working as a consultant and workshop presenter.
 She is an author of a children’s book, self-help book and a youth novel.
 She is also a contributor to journals and magazines.

-Childhood in Winter
+Childhood Winter – Childhood Trauma

 by Sandra Wiebe